alexkite03/simple-php-login-register/README.md

 # simple-php-login-register
-Login y registro en PHP
+Login and register in PHP

 # Need to change: